 Odds are when you were a kid you were told to clean your room and sent off with only that direction.
 Your parents would come in hours later and you would be playing with a toy you found and nothing got done or even worse the mess somehow got larger.
 This is because you didn’t have instructions that helped you understand where to start to actually make progress.

-The feeling of overwhelm made it easier to just sit down and play instead of working away in your room.
+The feeling of being overwhelmed made it easier to just sit down and play instead of working away in your room.
 This is why when you send your child to clean their room the mess only seems to get worse.
 A good idea to fix this is to join them in cleaning for a while and teach them how to do it the right way.
 This will leave you with less of a power struggle and more productivity when it comes to cleaning while giving your child life skills that will make cleaning and maintaining their homes easier when they are older.

 How to use the free Chore Chart for Kids Printable